SumoLogic/sumologic-documentation/docs/integrations/web-servers/squid-proxy.md

     proxy_system="squidproxy"
     proxy_cluster="<cluster_CHANGEME>"
     ```

-   Enter in values for the following parameters (marked in **bold and CHANGE_ME** above):
+   Enter in values for the following parameters (marked **CHANGE_ME** above):
-    * `environment` - This is the deployment environment where the Squid Proxy cluster identified by the value of `servers`  resides.
+    * `environment`.
+This is the deployment environment where the Squid Proxy cluster identified by the value of `servers`  resides.
 For example:- dev, prod, or QA.
 While this value is optional we highly recommend setting it.
-    * `proxy_cluster` - Enter a name to identify this Squid Proxy cluster.
+    * `proxy_cluster`.
+Enter a name to identify this Squid Proxy cluster.
 This farm name will be shown in the Sumo Logic dashboards.
 If you haven’t defined a cluster in Squid Proxy, then enter `default` for `proxy_cluster`.

-   Here’s an explanation for additional values set by this configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.
+   **Do not modify** the following values set by this configuration as it will cause the Sumo Logic app to not function correctly.
-    * `component: “proxy”` - This value is used by Sumo Logic apps to identify application components.
+    * `component: “proxy”`.
+This value is used by Sumo Logic apps to identify application components.
     * `proxy_system: “squidproxy”` - This value identifies the proxy system.

 For all other parameters, see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more parameters that can be configured in the Telegraf agent globally.